GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/03-chatui.md

 # ChatUI

-The `ChatUI` object supports UI component customization by default.
+The `ChatUI` object supports the customization of UI components.
 It's initialized with default implementations - no initialization is required.

 You can access `ChatUI` to customize the global behaviour of UI elements.